maxtepkeev/python-redmine/docs/resources/issue.rst

    :module: redminelib.managers.ResourceManager
    :noindex:

-   Returns all open Issue resources from Redmine, to return all open and closed issues from Redmine use ``filter()`` method below.
+   Returns all Issue resources (both open and closed) from Redmine, to return issues with specific status from Redmine use ``filter()`` method below.

    :param string sort: (optional).
 Column to sort.
 Append :desc to invert the order.
    :param int limit: (optional).
 How much resources to return.